Halloween or Holy Wins? What the heck?

 Reason #5

-Halloween is still alive in France but might increasingly become a niche market in the near future, with only teenagers and young adults happy to celebrate it at school or costumed parties where it seems they might have to provide their treats!
+Halloween is still alive in France but might increasingly become a niche market soon, with only teenagers and young adults happy to celebrate it at school or costumed parties where it seems they might have to provide their treats!

 Halloween or Holy Wins: Vocabulary